syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Select-And-Copy-Text.md

 ---
 layout: post
 title: Select and Copy the Text in Xamarin Pdf Viewer | Syncfusion
-description: Learn here all about Select and Copy the Text support in Syncfusion Xamarin Pdf Viewer (SfPdfViewer) control and more.
+description: Learn here all about Select and Copy the Text support in Syncfusion<sup>®</sup> Xamarin Pdf Viewer (SfPdfViewer) control and more.
 platform: Xamarin
 control: SfPdfViewer
 documentation: ug